Mukul1127/Minecraft-Java-Flags/README.md

 <br/>

 # Large Pages
 Enabling large pages improves the performance of Minecraft servers and clients by reducing the load on your system.
-Here's a good guide: https://kstefanj.github.io/2021/05/19/large-pages-and-java.html
+[Here's a good guide](https://kstefanj.github.io/2021/05/19/large-pages-and-java.html)

 > [!CAUTION]
 > On Windows, you **must** run Java and your launcher as an administrator.
 This is a security risk, and you should skip this section if you aren't comfortable with that.
 That means checking the "run as administrator" compatibility checkbox for `javaw.exe`, `java.exe` and `your launcher.exe`, otherwise Large Pages will silently fail.